If you're an Admiral Travel Insurance customer and want to find out more about travelling after Brexit, please see our

 Will I be insured to drive in the countries listed above after Brexit?

 Your policy will still provide the same level of cover when you drive in these countries after Brexit.
-But if you drive your vehicle in Europe without a Green Card and no deal is reached at the end of the year, you may be breaking the law and you might face a fine or your vehicle could be seized.
+But if you drive your vehicle in Europe without a Green Card, you may be breaking the law and you might face a fine or your vehicle could be seized.

 Please contact us if you need to drive abroad for longer than 90 days.